 Nuala Pell Leadership Program

-The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving juniors or seniors, exposing them to both the theory and practice of leadership in the public sector.
+The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving student fellows at Salve Regina, exposing them to both the theory and practice of leadership.
 Named in honor of the late Nuala Pell, wife of Sen. Claiborne Pell and an avid supporter of public service, the program aims to build leadership skills that can be used in the classroom and beyond.

 Internships and Student Employment

-In addition, students with an interest in graphic design may assist in creating communications materials in Final Cut Pro and Adobe Creative Suite.
-Student employees should be prepared to attend Pell Center events and to assist in keeping Pell Center constituents and community members engaged in the civic dialogue.
+Interns and student employees should be prepared to attend Pell Center events and to assist in keeping Pell Center constituents and community members engaged in the civic dialogue.
 Visit Handshake to find openings at the Pell Center, or email email@example.com for more information.